bitovi/academy/src/react/7-controlled-vs-uncontrolled.md

 Let's use our knowledge of controlled and uncontrolled components to build an input component!
 (Note: this will not be apart of the Tic-Tac-Toe game.)

-Run the app locally with `npm start` and choose the `Controlled vs Uncontrolled` exercise.
-Now head over to `src/exercises/a - Controlled vs Uncontrolled/components`.
-These are the files you'll be editing.

 ### The problem

 ✏️ You'll be modifying the `Search` component so that it is a controlled input.
 Specifically, try your hand at the following: